influxdata/docs-v2/content/v2.0/monitor-alert/notification-endpoints/update.md

 cloud_all: true
 ---

-To update the notification endpoint details, complete the following procedures as needed.

-> **Note:** To update the notification endpoint selected for a notification rule, see [update notification rules](/v2.0/cloud/monitor-alert/update-notification-rules/).
+To update the notification endpoint details, complete the procedures below as needed.
+To update the notification endpoint selected for a notification rule, see [update notification rules](/v2.0/cloud/monitor-alert/update-notification-rules/).

 ## Add a label to notification endpoint